Recipe: Miso Lemon Tahini Sauce

 We are always looking for healthy sauces and dips to make that are both tasty and multi-purpose, as well as being healthy.
 This Miso Lemon Tahini Sauce fits the bill perfectly.
 We both love miso and Japanese food in general, so this is a nice addition to our repertoire.

 If you haven’t used or bought miso before, you can find it in your local grocery store in the Asian section.
 Once it is opened you need to refrigerate it, and never, NEVER boil it!
 Miso contains live enzymes because it is fermented soy beans or rice (depending on the variety you choose) and if you heat it to a boil you will kill all the enzymes and healthy “stuff” in it.
 I won’t get too technical, but miso has lots of health benefits including B12 and zinc.
 When you choose a miso, make sure it does not have MSG in it.
-Read Rob’s article on the Dangers of Hidden MSG to find out more on that.
+Read Rob’s article on the to find out more on that.

 Miso Lemon Tahini Sauce